Contact Info

 Sometimes, group therapy can be a complement to individual therapy, as you will connect with others who are on a similar journey of healing.
 Periodically, we offer groups to our clients.
 Two recent groups that Dandelion has run have been a group for women facing transitions in their lives, and a group for teen girls focusing on journaling and reflection.
 You can learn more about our current and upcoming groups by following the link below.

 From imposter syndrome to panic attacks, disordered levels of anxiety can negatively impact your personal and professional life in a multitude of ways.
-Our Washington, DC and Maryland therapy team members are here to offer support and guidance to help you better understand and manage the effects of anxiety, so you can lead a more satisfying life.
+Our Washington, DC therapy team members are here to offer support and guidance to help you better understand and manage the effects of anxiety, so you can lead a more satisfying life.

 Depression can rob you of your ability to enjoy and engage with every aspect of your life, and it can be difficult to find the strength to move forward.
 Talking to a therapist can help you find resilience and hope, which may be the first steps toward reclaiming and embracing your life with all of its joys and challenges.